Precession Relaxation of Viscoelastic Oblate Rotators: History

 This inherently contradictive approach may, arguably, be applied to near-elastic media.
 There, the rigidity overwhelmingly defines the deformation, and the quality factor serves to empirically amend for the neglect of a small viscosity in that calculation.
 This method, however, is inapplicable to asteroids and other small bodies.
 In treatment of those objects, the effective viscosity is an important parameter which should from the beginning enter the calculation of deformation caused by the stress \citep{efroimsky2015}.
 This calculation should furnish the phase lag at each frequency involved.
 The knowledge of these lags will then render the energy dissipation rate at each mode.

 In this paper, we abandon the idea of introducing the {\it{ad hoc}} quality factor $\,Q\,$.
 Instead, we use a solution to the boundary value problem for stresses and strains in a {\underline{{visco}}}elastic rotator, in order to obtain the dissipated power (and, thence, the rate of nutation damping).
+This approach enables us, among other things, to express the relaxation rate and the relaxation timescale as functions of the residual nutation angle.
+In contradistinction from the preceding works, we obtain a finite dissipation rate in the limit of a spherical shape.

-We accept the viscoelastic Maxwell model, though our formalism can be combined with an arbitrary linear rheology.
+In our study, we accept the viscoelastic Maxwell model, though our formalism can be combined with an arbitrary linear rheology.
 We also assume that the unperturbed (no-wobble) shape of the body is oblate~---~which is an equilibrium shape of a viscoelastic rotator.
-Our formalism can be extended to a triaxial equilibrium shape called $\,${\it{Jacobi ellipsoid}}$\,$, \footnote{~For low rotation rate, the figure of (stable) equilibrium of a mass of inviscid fluid is oblate (and is known as a $\,${\it{Maclaurin ellipsoid}}).
+Our formalism can be extended to a triaxial equilibrium shape,$\,$\footnote{~For low rotation rate, the figure of (stable) equilibrium of a mass of inviscid fluid is oblate (and is known as a $\,${\it{Maclaurin ellipsoid}}).
 However, once a specific rotation rate is attained, a triaxial shape is possible.
 It is named $\,${\it{Jacobi ellipsoid}}$\,$ and is stable \citep{grig}.
-Further shapes at higher rotation rates are possible but are unstable. } by using the stress tensor from \citet{breiter+2012}.
+Other shapes at higher rotation rates are possible but unstable. } by using the stress tensor from \citet{breiter+2012}.

+Rigorously speaking, ellipsoid is no longer a figure of equilibrium when the spin axis goes far away from the maximum-inertia axis.
+We, however, assume that, once formed in a principal state, the body is capable to sustain its shape (aside from small periodic deformations).
+So we use the Maxwell model (or whatever other linear rheology) for small deformations only, assuming that at large deformations the reaction is more persistent.